 Option 3.
 The least expensive option is to follow a pre-designed strength and conditioning program.
 These programs are “as is” and do not include additional coaching.
 Customers simply pay for the program of their choice via PayPal and it will be delivered as 8 different PDF files via email, typically within 24 hours (usually faster) of purchase.
 PDF readers can be downloaded for free from www.adobe.com.
 All programs include pictures and/or descriptions of each exercise; such as dynamic warm-up, strength training exercises, stretching exercises, cardiovascular conditioning, and cool down.
 The programs are readable on smartphones, tablets, and computers.
 See sample to get a general idea of the format.

 We currently offer one level of strength and conditioning program for volleyball players.
-These programs are available for purchase here or in the Program Catalog.
+These programs are available for purchase here.
 Each program includes 5 different workouts: 2 day off-season rotation, 2 day pre-season rotation, and 1 in-season workout.
 Also included is a dynamic warm up, self myofascial release, and flexibility exercises.
 Implements used include free weights, stability ball, medicine ball, cables or tubing, balance board, and biofoam roll.
 Athletes who will benefit the most from this option are injury free, self motivated, and already have basic weight training experience.

 Please review our terms of service before purchasing a pre-designed program.
 European visitors: we are not registered to collect and report VAT tax, so cannot sell to you at this time.

 The pre-designed Strength Training for Volleyball is designed for recreational volleyball players with some basic strength training experience.
 It includes: